-Operational Risk Principle I: Risk Owners have full accountability for their operational risks and have to manage against a defined risk specific appetite.
-Risk owners are accountable for managing all operational risks in their business/processes with an end-to-end process view, within defined operational risk specific appetite and for identifying, establishing and maintaining first level controls.
-In addition they mitigate identified and assessed risk within the risk specific appetite through remediation actions, insurance, risk acceptance or by ceasing/reducing business activities.
+Risk owners are accountable for managing all operational risks in their business/processes with an end-to-end process view, within a defined operational risk specific appetite and for identifying, establishing and maintaining risk owner (i.e. Level 1) controls.
+In addition they mitigate identified and assessed risk within the risk specific appetite through remediation actions, insurance or by ceasing/reducing business activities.

-Divisional Control Officers ("DCO") support the Risk Owners.
-They are responsible for embedding the framework within the relevant business division or infrastructure function.
-They assess the first level controls effectiveness, monitor the aggregated risk profile and put the appropriate control and mitigating actions in place within the relevant division.
-The DCOs also establish appropriate governance forums to oversee the Operational Risk ("OR") profile and support decision making.
+Divisional Control Officers, or the equivalent in infrastructure functions, support the risk owners.
+They are responsible for embedding the ORMF within the relevant business division or infrastructure function.
+They assess the effectiveness of the Level 1 Controls, monitor the aggregated risk profile and put the appropriate control and mitigating actions in place within the relevant division.
+The Divisional Control Officers also establish appropriate governance forums to oversee the operational risk profile and are involved in decision making processes.